k-sobolev/UBVI/README.md

 # UBVI
-## Pytorch implementation of Universal Boosting Variational Inference
+## Unofficial Pytorch implementation of Universal Boosting Variational Inference

 The project is based on the paper: https://arxiv.org/pdf/1906.01235.pdf

 The proposal for the project may be found here: https://www.overleaf.com/7769475349bxtstwpmmzsq

+The presentation can be found here: https://docs.google.com/presentation/d/1U1OPyvEx97d3yEUld0rSrA6vNYsNDSrqel1fOZjFXjw/edit#slide=id.g641ef2860b_3_192

 ## Project goals